-Want to watch 'Ke Kulana He Mahu Remembering a Sense of Place' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Brent Anbe-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Can’t wait to see 'Ke Kulana He Mahu Remembering a Sense of Place' right from your couch?
+Hunting down a streaming service to buy, rent, download, or watch the Brent Anbe-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Ke Kulana He Mahu Remembering a Sense of Place' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Ke Kulana He Mahu Remembering a Sense of Place' right now, here are some finer points about the flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Ke Kulana He Mahu Remembering a Sense of Place' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Ke Kulana He Mahu Remembering a Sense of Place' right now, here are some particulars about the flick.

-Curious to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Our contemporary political struggle over gay marriage supplies the framework for this engrossing 2001 documentary about the acceptance of homosexuality in native Hawaiian culture Directors Kathryn Xian and Brent Anbe piece together interviews with historians and gay and trans activists to show that the Hawaiians communal society included neither the nuclear family nor European sexual morality In the 19th century tribal chieftains adopted Western law a failed attempt to protect the country from colonization but before that most children were raised in extended families and many chiefs had male lovers the Hawaiian word for gay sex also means safe sex because it precludes conception" .

 'Ke Kulana He Mahu Remembering a Sense of Place' Release Dates